Scientists Erupt In Cheers As InSight Probe Successfully Lands on Mars

 The probe touched down on a flat, almost rock-free area of the planet known as the Elysium Planitia—an area that NASA once called “the biggest parking lot on Mars.”

 Over the next two years, InSight will collect data on the Red Planet.
-One part of the probe, the Guardian adds, will bury up to 16 feet into the ground to measure heat flow near the surface.
+One part of the probe, the Guardian adds, will burrow as much as 16 feet into the ground to measure heat flow near the surface.
 A seismometer so sensitive that it can track vibrations less than the width of an atom will capture data on earthquakes—or, more accurately, marsquakes.
 And two radio antennas on the lander will help scientists determine the size of Mars’ core, and whether that core is molten or solid.

 “Once InSight is settled on the red planet and its instruments are deployed, it will start collecting valuable information about the structure of Mars’s deep interior,” Lori Glaze, acting director of Nasa’s planetary science division, told the Guardian.
 “Information that will help us understand the formation and evolution of all rocky planets, including the one we call home.”